jacobkap/crimebythenumbers/docs/functions.md

 ## A simple function

-We'll start with a simple function that takes a number and returns that number plus the value 2.
+We'll start with a simple function that takes a number and returns that number plus the number 2.

 ```r